Gunpowder: Production

 1840 drawing of a gunpowder magazine near Tehran, Persia.
 Gunpowder was extensively used in the Naderian Wars.

 Around the late 14th century, European powdermakers first began adding liquid during grinding to improve mixing, reduce dust, and with it the risk of explosion.
 The powder-makers would then shape the resulting paste of dampened gunpowder, known as mill cake, into corns, or grains, to dry.
 Not only did corned powder keep better because of its reduced surface area, gunners also found that it was more powerful and easier to load into guns.
 Before long, powder-makers standardized the process by forcing mill cake through sieves instead of corning powder by hand.

 The improvement was based on reducing the surface area of a higher density composition.
 At the beginning of the 19th century, makers increased density further by static pressing.
 They shoveled damp mill cake into a two-foot square box, placed this beneath a screw press and reduced it to half its volume.
 "Press cake" had the hardness of slate.
 They broke the dried slabs with hammers or rollers, and sorted the granules with sieves into different grades.
-In the United States, Eleuthere Irenee du Pont, who had learned the trade from Lavoisier, tumbled the dried grains in rotating barrels to round the edges and increase durability during shipping and handling.
+In the United States, Éleuthère Irénée du Pont, who had learned the trade from Lavoisier, tumbled the dried grains in rotating barrels to round the edges and increase durability during shipping and handling.
 (Sharp grains rounded off in transport, producing fine "meal dust" that changed the burning properties.)

 Another advance was the manufacture of kiln charcoal by distilling wood in heated iron retorts instead of burning it in earthen pits.
 Controlling the temperature influenced the power and consistency of the finished gunpowder.
 In 1863, in response to high prices for Indian saltpeter, DuPont chemists developed a process using potash or mined potassium chloride to convert plentiful Chilean sodium nitrate to potassium nitrate.

 The following year (1864) the Gatebeck Low Gunpowder Works in Cumbria (Great Britain) started a plant to manufacture potassium nitrate by essentially the same chemical process.
 This is nowadays called the 'Wakefield Process', after the owners of the company.
 It would have used potassium chloride from the Staßfurt mines, near Magdeburg, Germany, which had recently become available in industrial quantities.

-During the 18th century, gunpowder factories became increasingly dependent on mechanical energy.
+During the 18th century, gunpowder factories became increasingly more dependent on mechanical energy.
 Despite mechanization, production difficulties related to humidity control, especially during the pressing, were still present in the late 19th century.
 A paper from 1885 laments that "Gunpowder is such a nervous and sensitive spirit, that in almost every process of manufacture it changes under our hands as the weather changes."
 Pressing times to the desired density could vary by a factor of three depending on the atmospheric humidity.